Errors and reverts¶

 Sub-call return-value pattern¶

 If target reverted, ok == 0, require reverts the parent contract as well, and the whole tx unwinds.
-If you want to handle the sub-call failure (e.g. log it and continue), skip the require:
+To handle the sub-call failure (for example, log it and continue), omit the require:

 let ok: uint = call_b(target, cd, 0, 50000);